 I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 (Galatians 2:20 ESV)

 Our greatest need is to be rightly connected to Jesus Christ.
 He is the head, and we are his body.
 Everything we need proceeds from him 4.
+He is the one necessary thing.
 Yet it’s disturbing how easy it is to get immersed in the Christian lifestyle and have little interaction with Christ himself.

 The pragmatic sensibilities of many people are seriously challenged by the simple message communicated in the story of Martha and Mary.
 It’s very tempting to operate in a spirit of self-sufficiency, trusting in our own creativity and organized efforts.
 It’s hard to actually be still and let go; to focus on the Lord and choose to rely on him.
 This is more of a trust issue than it is a faith issue.
 We must let go of what we want to happen, and even what we think needs to happen.
 We must let him do what he wants, how he wants, when he wants.
 We must guard our hearts, so that ultimately, we aren’t seeking him for what he can do, we’re seeking him because he is the desire of our heart.